Articles and Databases

 Opposing Viewpoints Articles from academic journals, magazines, and reference books.
 Also includes audio of news reporting and interviews, videos, statistics, geographic data, and more.

-Proquest Research Library Articles from academic journals, trade publications, and magazines across many subjects, including business.
+Proquest Research Library Articles from academic journals, trade publications, and magazines across many subjects,

 The Wall Street Journal (Proquest)